Harvard University - Villa I Tatti - I Tatti Fellowship

 Woodrow Wilson International Center for Scholars - Fellowship Program

 The Wilson Center invites scholars, practitioners, journalists and public intellectuals to take part in its flagship international Fellowship Program.
 Fellows conduct research and write in their areas of interest, while interacting with policymakers in Washington and Wilson Center staff and other scholars in residence.
 The Center accepts policy-relevant, non-advocacy fellowship proposals that address key challenges confronting the United States and the world.

-University of Texas at Austin - Institute for Historical Studies - Fellowships
+University of Wisconsin-Madison - Institute for Research in the Humanities (IRH) - Kingdon Fellowships

 Through a generous bequest of Robert M. Kingdon, the Institute for Research in the Humanities at the University of Wisconsin-Madison offers two Robert M. Kingdon Fellowships to be awarded to scholars from outside the UW-Madison working on the historical, literary, artistic, and/or philosophical studies of Christian and/or Jewish religious traditions.
 Projects may focus on any period from antiquity to the present, on any part of the world, and in any field(s) in the humanities; they can range widely or focus on a particular issue; and can explore various forms of the Jewish and/or Christian traditions; the interaction of one or both of these religious traditions with other religious traditions; and/or the relationship of one or both of these religious traditions to other aspects of society within or outside of Europe.